foundriesio/docs/source/tutorials/working-with-tags/adapting-shellhttpd.rst

     host:~$ git commit -m "This is the TEST 02" host:~$ git push

-Wait for your build to finish by checking the latest **Target** on the :guilabel:`Devices` tab in your Factory.
+Wait for your build to finish by checking the latest Target on the :guilabel:`Devices` tab for your Factory.

 Use ``fioctl`` to configure your device to run just the ``shellhttpd`` application: